 The XSDL fixed property exists.
 The default value is the property's value.

 The element has XSDL nillable is 'true' and dfdl:useNilForDefault is 'yes'.
-The default value is the special value nil.
+The corresponding Infoset item will have the [nilled] member true, and the [dataValue] member will have no value.

 Element Defaults When Parsing